Jasonrve/rancher-devops-operator/README.md

 The operator consists of:

-- **V1RancherProject CRD**: Defines the desired state of Rancher projects
+- **V1Project CRD**: Defines the desired state of Rancher projects
-- **RancherProjectController**: Reconciles the CRD with actual Rancher state
+- **ProjectController**: Reconciles the CRD with actual Rancher state
 - **RancherApiService**: Handles communication with the Rancher API
 - **RancherAuthService**: Manages authentication (token or username/password)
 - **MetricsService**: Exposes Prometheus metrics on port 9090